 Every week the Wisconsin State Journal runs “Roughneck Grace,” a weekly column written by Mike (many of the columns will be adapted from Mike’s Tent Show Radio monologues).
-Today’s column (in which Mike describes the unexpected gifts he receives on book tour) was printed on sturdy newsprint this Sunday and can now be seen online here.
+Today’s column (in which Mike visits his neighbor Tom and is introduced to Tom’s latest project) was printed on sturdy newsprint this Sunday and can now be seen online here.